It's In The Pudding: How To Earn Social Proof

 Think of the shoemaker Toms and their rise to prominence.
 In the face of cheaper (comparable quality) alternatives, they rode their One for One® promise to market dominance.

-This is effect is even stronger in B2B, where the contact between buyer and seller is defined by a much more direct, personal relationship.
+This is effect is even stronger in B2B marketing, where the contact between buyer and seller is defined by a much more direct, personal relationship.

 10. Always do your homework